Ethos Technologies Inc. (“Ethos”) was designed to make it easy for people to buy life insurance online.

 Personal Information submitted by you

-If you choose to provide personally identifiable information to us through the Site, we use that information for the intended purposes for example, to quote, apply for and help issue you a life insurance policy.
+If you choose to provide personally identifiable information to us through the Site, we use that information for several purposes for example, to quote, apply for, and help issue you a life insurance policy.
 Applications for insurance become the property of Ethos and may be used for any purposes ordinarily associated with such applications and retained in accordance with our processes for retaining such documentation and applicable law.
-If you apply for an insurance product, we may use your personal information to deliver your products and services, provide you with customer service, and communicate with you during the life insurance application process, and as we deem appropriate for our internal business purposes and to fulfill our legal and regulatory requirements.
+If you apply for an insurance product, we may use your personal information to deliver your products and services, underwrite your application, provide you with customer service, and communicate with you during the life insurance application process, and as we deem appropriate for our internal business purposes and to fulfill our legal and regulatory requirements.
 The information collected generally for applications varies depending on the products or services you request and may include:

 - Third-party reports, such as consumer credit history, motor-vehicle records, demographic, and/or medical information, if relevant to your product or service.

 Please note that information collected from consumer reporting agencies, such as credit history, may assist us in preventing fraud and identity theft.
 Information related to your creditworthiness is maintained by the credit bureaus.
 If you find that there is an error or you want to dispute the information found in your credit report, please contact the credit reporting bureaus.

 - Experian: http://www.experian.com/

 We may anonymize, de-identify and/or aggregate information provided by you or any third party reports, to use for internal purposes such as for modeling, internal systems improvements, and other internal processes.
 We may share anonymized, de-identified and/or aggregated information with third parties for our lawful business purposes, including to analyze and improve our websites and promote our business.

 The insurance companies (including our insurance carriers and third-party underwriting providers) may use your information for underwriting purposes to determine your risk classification for the insurance product you are applying for, as well as to issue and administer any policy you may obtain.